KULL-Centre/DEERpredict/docs/_docs/api.md

-# DEERpredict API reference
+# DEER-PREdict API reference

-The module is composed of three main classes, each for the prediction of different probe-based methods.
+The module has three main classes:
-`DEERpredict` performs Double Electron-Electron Resonance predictions, `PREpredict` performs Paramagnetic Relaxation Enhancement calculations, and `FRETpredict` performs Fluorescence Resonance Energy Transfer calculations.
+- `DEERpredict` performs Double Electron-Electron Resonance predictions,
+- `PREpredict` performs Paramagnetic Relaxation Enhancement calculations.

-`Operations` is the base class containing the class attributes to be inherited by the calculation classes, as well as common methods to be used by the calculation classes.
+- `Operations` is the base class containing attributes and methods inherited and used by the calculation classes.

 New libraries should be defined in the `DEERpredict.libraries.LIBRARIES` dictionary.